learnitall/pipxe4/README.md

 ## GZIP Image Support

-By default iPXE does not come built with GZIP image support.
+By default, iPXE does not come built with GZIP image support.
 To enable this, run the same steps as above, but rather than `make -C /opt disable-ram-limit`,
 use: `make -C /opt enable-gzip`